Armadillos have horrible eyesight

 Cast netters are optimists

 I have learned that game wardens, usually in federal parks, are not up on cast net laws.
 They are surprisingly uninformed.
 For example: Seine nets used on shore locally are illegal (because they work oh so well.)
 Cast nets are legal but wardens think all nets are illegal.
 If you have checked out the law — and it’s legal — and a game warden is about to write you a citation, ask him to write down the specific law he thinks you are breaking, by statute number.
 They usually don’t know so they call headquarters and they usually don’t know either because it really doesn’t exist.
 After much posturing they let you go.
-You win one and keep your fish.
+You win one and you keep your fish.

 { 15 comments }